How to Create Symbolic Links in Ubuntu Linux

 How Can I List All Symbolic Links in a Directory?

-To display symbolic links located directly within the current directory (or a specified directory if provided to ls), you can filter the output of ls -l:
+To display symbolic links located directly within the current directory (or a specified directory), use find with a shallow depth limit so hidden entries and locale-specific ls output remain visible:

 find /path/to/your_directory -type l